rianoc/MQTT_blog/README.md

 ## Edge devices

-Edge computing defines hardware which performs data processing at it's source rather than in a centralized location.
+Edge computing defines hardware which performs data processing at its source rather than in a centralized location.
 This enables efficiency and robustness as it reduces data transfer requirements and allows edge devices to continue to operate without a consistent network link to a central server.
 Edge devices must be compact, efficient and even ruggedized for harsh environments.

 For examples in this paper a [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) has been chosen as an example of an edge class device.
 This is a low powered single board computer.
 The Linux ARM 32-bit release of kdb+ enables it to run on the Raspberry Pi.